Great Bad Movies: "Shocking Dark," AKA "Terminator 2"

 ...by this point, if you've seen Aliens at least once, this is probably starting to sound familiar.
 Venice is obviously Planetoid LV-426, and the "Mega-Force" troopers are modeled after the Colonial Marines, with Koster as the tough chick Vasquez.
 Sarah is this movie's Ellen Ripley (she even looks a bit like a young Sigourney Weaver), and Fuller would be Burke, the corporate creep played in Aliens by Paul Reiser.

 ...but wait, it gets even better.
 The Mega-Force wanders around the maze of steamy, darkened corridors for a while, eventually discovering a terrified young girl -- the lone survivor of whatever's occurred down there.
-The troops find out that her name is "Samantha," and in case you haven't figured it out already, she's this movie's version of "Newt" (she even sets off Ripley's -- I mean, Sarah's -- protective maternal instincts in the same way).
-Newt was played by a pre-teen girl in Aliens, but actress Domenica Coulson appears to be close to legal drinking age, so Samantha's child like mannerisms and the near-instant mother/daughter bonding between her and Sarah starts bordering on creepy pretty quickly
+The troops find out that her name is "Samantha," and in case you haven't figured it out already, she's this movie's version of "Newt."
+She even sets off Ripley's -- I mean, Sarah's -- protective maternal instincts in the same way.
+Newt was played by a pre-teen girl in Aliens, but Shocking Dark actress Domenica Coulson appears to be close to legal drinking age, so "Samantha's" child like mannerisms and the near-instant mother/daughter bonding between her and Sarah borders on creepy pretty quickly

 Bang!
 Pow!
 Splat!
 Ouch!